Will Antwi

-Agyei William Kwabena "Will" Antwi (born 19 October 1982), is an English-born Ghanaian former professional footballer and head coach for England U15s.
+Agyei William Kwabena Antwi (born 19 October 1982), is an English-born Ghanaian former professional footballer and head coach for the England U19s.

 As a player, he was a defender who played between 2002 and 2014.
 He represented the Ghana national football team as well as appearing for Crystal Palace, Ljungskile SK, Aldershot Town, Wycombe Wanderers, Northwich Victoria, Dagenham & Redbridge, Luton Town, Grimsby Town, Staines Town and AFC Wimbledon.